techmania-team/techmania-docs/English/Records.md

 # Updating records

-When the player achieves a valid score on a pattern, the game will check and potentially create / update the record on it.
+When the player achieves a valid score on a pattern or setlist, the game will check and potentially create / update the record on it.

 A score is considered invalid if any of the following conditions are met:
 * A custom ruleset is in use